Skip to Content

 Effective defense strategies we employ include:

-• Diversion and Treatment Programs: For individuals facing possession charges, we aggressively explore options like first-offender programs, specialized drug crime courts, or pretrial diversion, which often allow for dismissal upon successful completion of treatment and monitoring.
+• Diversion and treatment programs: For individuals facing possession charges, we aggressively explore options like first-offender programs, specialized drug courts, or pretrial diversion, which often allow for dismissal upon successful completion of treatment and monitoring.

 When you hire a drug crime defense attorney in Kerrville from our firm, you gain an advocate who brings a legacy of integrity and effective defense to your side.